torch2424/picoDeploy/README.md

 # Notes

 Using Electron and [Electron Builder](https://github.com/electron-userland/electron-builder).
-Simply Follow the quick setup guide for electron builder for help
+Simply Follow the quick setup guide for electron builder for help.

+Play with the config.xml: https://cordova.apache.org/docs/en/latest/config_ref/

 May only need the cart.js.
 Convert the Cart.html into an angular component and be chilling.
 And be sure to include the cart.js in index.html